dylanoonk/YJTV-media-website/README.md

 ```bash
 npm start
 ```
-The server will be running on port the default port of `3000` but that can be changed in `index.js`.
+The server will be running on the default port of `3000` but that can be changed in `index.js`.

 ## License
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)